Welcome to the Tiki Central 2.0 Beta. Read the announcement

 Rum Barrel: A barrel shaped mug. mytiki.life

-Scorpion Bowl: A glass or ceramic vessel for drinks that are meant to be shared between two people (sometimes also referred to as a Kava or Tarantula bowl).
-Scorpion Bowls often have three tikis (or sometimes other characters) around the outside "supporting" it.
-For larger bowls, see "Volcano Bowls". mytiki.life
+Scorpion Bowl: A larger glass or ceramic vessel for drinks that are meant to be shared between two to three people (sometimes also referred to as a Kava or Tarantula bowl).
+Scorpion Bowls often have three tiki "legs" around the outside of the bowl "supporting" it off the table.
+For even larger bowls, see "Volcano Bowls". mytiki.life

 Shot: A small vessel intended to hold approximately 2 ounces of booze. mytiki.life